Dominique Ansel Bakery | NY Bakery Lands In Victoria

 Move over Mary Berry.

-NOTE: Dominque Ansel is open now, from 8am-8pm, Mon-Sat (9am-8pm on Sun).
-There are no bookings, so if you want a Cronut, you’ll need to arrive early.
+NOTE: Dominque Ansel is open daily from 8am-8pm (9am-8pm on Sun).
+There are no bookings – find out more HERE.

 Dominique Ansel Bakery | 17-21 Elizabeth Street, SW1W 9RP